andTEJAsan/FPGA-Matrix-Multiplier/readme.md

 2.Connect your basys3 board and load the bit file on it.
 To see the (i,j)th entry of the answer input the index 128*j + i on the board in hexadecimal format

-3. See the report for the details
+3. See the report for more details